GoogleChromeLabs/wasm-feature-detect/README.md

 # WebAssembly Feature Detection

-A small library (~550B gzip’d) to detect which features of WebAssembly are supported in your current browser.
+A small library to detect which features of WebAssembly are supported.

+- ✅ Runs in all major browsers
+- ✅ Runs in Node
+- ✅ Provided as an ES6 module, CommonJS and UMD module.
+- ✅ CSP compatible
+- ✅ Only ~550B

 ## Installation